zio/zio-http/docs/dsl/handler_aspect.md

 }
 ```

 Like the `ProtocolStack`, the `HandlerAspect` is a stack of layers.
-When we compose two `HandlerAspect` using the `++` operator, we are composing middlewares sequentially.
+When we compose two `HandlerAspect` using the `++` operator, we are composing handler aspects sequentially.
 So each layer in the stack corresponds to a separate transformation.

 Similar to the `ProtocolStack`, each layer in the `HandlerAspect` may also be stateful at the level of each transformation.
 So, for example, a layer that is timing request durations may capture the start time of the request in the incoming interceptor, and pass this state to the outgoing interceptor, which can then compute the duration.